-- Sales or exchanges of real or depreciable property used in a trade or business and held for more than 1 year.
-To figure the holding period, begin counting on the day after you received the property and include the day you disposed of it. - Cutting of timber that the taxpayer elects to treat as a sale or exchange under section 631(a). - Disposal of timber with a retained economic interest that is treated as a sale under section 631(b). - Disposal of coal (including lignite) or domestic iron ore with a retained economic interest that is treated as a sale under section 631(c). - Sales or exchanges of cattle and horses, regardless of age, used in a trade or business for draft, breeding, dairy, or sporting purposes and held for 24 months or more from acquisition date. - Sales or exchanges of livestock other than cattle and horses, regardless of age, used in a trade or business for draft, breeding, dairy, or sporting purposes and held for 12 months or more from acquisition date.
+counting on the day after you received the property and include the day you disposed of it.

+- Cutting of timber that the taxpayer elects to treat as a sale or exchange under section 631(a). - Disposal of timber with a retained economic interest that is treated as a sale, or an outright sale of timber, under section 631(b).

+- Disposal of coal (including lignite) or domestic iron ore with a retained economic interest that is treated as a sale under section 631(c). - Sales or exchanges of cattle and horses, regardless of age, used in a trade or business for draft, breeding, dairy, or sporting purposes and held for 24 months or more from acquisition date.

+Sales or exchanges of livestock other than cattle and horses, regardless of age, used in a trade or business for draft, breeding, dairy, or sporting purposes and held for 12 months or more from acquisition date.